gesandovalr/hashicorp-vault-raft-iac/README.md

 # Prerequisites

-Have Azure keyvault setup previously with the following instructions this is the autounseal procedur for the vault nodes. https://andersonsleite.medium.com/deploy-hashicorp-vault-w-auto-unseal-using-azure-gitlab-and-kubernetes-integrated-241e888ac94e
+Have Azure keyvault setup previously with the following instructions this is for the autounseal procedure for the vault nodes. https://andersonsleite.medium.com/deploy-hashicorp-vault-w-auto-unseal-using-azure-gitlab-and-kubernetes-integrated-241e888ac94e

 # Vars setup